SAP—Best-of-Breed

 AI-supported SAP Business Suite is the end of a best-of-breed ERP

-SAP wants to orchestrate AI agents across business units with role-based AI assistants in Joule.
-An ERP patchwork quilt will become a two-tier AI system consisting of assistants and agents.
-"To succeed in a volatile market environment, companies need more than a patchwork of different best-of-breed applications," said Muhammad Alam, member of the SAP Executive Board and Head of SAP Product Engineering.
-"Our announcements today illustrate how SAP Business Suite, with the interplay of AI, data and applications, enables smarter decisions, faster execution and scalable transformation."
+SAP aims to orchestrate AI agents and role-based AI assistants across business units in Joule.
+The ERP patchwork quilt will evolve into a two-tier AI system consisting of assistants and agents.
+"To thrive when volatility is the new normal, businesses need more than a patchwork of disparate best-of-breed applications," said Muhammad Alam, SAP Executive Board Member and Head of Product Engineering.
+"Our announcements today demonstrate the power of SAP Business Suite, where AI, data and applications come together in an experience to propel smarter decisions, faster execution and scalable transformation."

-At the SAP Connect event in Las Vegas (USA), SAP demonstrated how the integration of AI, data and applications can create added value for existing customers.
-Innovations include a new network of role-based AI assistants that increase the performance of AI agents, as well as a growing data ecosystem for insights into company data and software that predicts disruptions in supply chains.
+At the SAP Connect event in Las Vegas, SAP demonstrated how integrating AI, data, and applications can create added value for customers.
+Innovations include a new network of role-based AI assistants that increase the performance of AI agents, as well as a growing data ecosystem that provides insights into company data and predicts supply chain disruptions.

 SAP-Joule: AI assistants and AI agents

-SAP continues to strengthen the AI assistant Joule as a driving force for the added value of SAP Business Suite.
-Based on the applications and data of the new Business Suite, SAP presented a new generation of role-based AI assistants that understand a business context at SAP Connect in Las Vegas.
-Each AI assistant is designed to support users in their specific roles within the company.
-These AI assistants in turn use the appropriate AI agents for the task at hand and configure, combine and control them.
-It is a sophisticated two-tier AI system that can consolidate the S/4 patchwork and possibly incorporate additional AI agents from competitors.
-This would create an AI ontology in the new Business Suite that could become a composable ERP.
+SAP continues to strengthen the AI assistant Joule as a driving force for added value in the SAP Business Suite.
+At SAP Connect in Las Vegas, SAP presented a new generation of role-based AI assistants based on the applications and data of the new Business Suite that understand business context.
+Each assistant is designed to support users in their specific roles within the company.
+The assistants use the appropriate AI agents for the task at hand, configuring, combining, and controlling them as needed.
+This sophisticated, two-tiered AI system can consolidate the S/4 patchwork and potentially incorporate additional AI agents from competitors.
+This would create an AI ontology within the new Business Suite, which could evolve into a composable ERP.

 A back-referenced SAP Joule system

-According to SAP, the Joule assistants are supported by a growing library of specialized Joule agents to perform complex workflows within a specific function.
-For example, an AI People Manager Assistant coordinates a team of specialized AI agents - including the new People Intelligence Agent, which can detect and resolve issues such as compensation anomalies - to support ERP users.
+According to SAP, Joule assistants are supported by a growing library of specialized agents to perform complex workflows within a specific function.
+For instance, an AI People Manager Assistant coordinates a team of specialized AI agents, including the new People Intelligence Agent, which detects and resolves issues such as compensation anomalies, to support ERP users.

-A new AI Financial Planning Assistant is supported by a group of AI agents - such as the new Cash Management Agent, which optimizes cash flow and improves interest income - to help finance professionals increase efficiency.
+Similarly, a new AI Financial Planning Assistant is supported by a group of AI agents—such as the new Cash Management Agent, which optimizes cash flow and improves interest income—to help finance professionals increase efficiency.

-This new generation of role-based AI assistants and AI agents not only supports ERP users in partnership to improve performance in their respective areas.
-AI based on SAP Joule is also designed to work cross-functionally to solve complex enterprise-wide challenges.
+This new generation of role-based AI assistants and agents supports ERP users, improving performance in their respective areas.
+SAP Joule-based AI is also designed to work cross-functionally to solve complex, enterprise-wide challenges.

 Databricks becomes best-of-breed partner of SAP BDC Connect

-SAP announced in Las Vegas that Databricks and Google Cloud are the first partners for Business Data Cloud Connect.
+In Las Vegas, SAP announced that Databricks and Google Cloud are the first Business Data Cloud Connect partners.
 Others will follow.
-However, as announced in February 2025, Databricks will remain a data service within SAP BDC (Business Data Cloud).
-BDC Connect is intended to extend the benefits across an open data ecosystem.
-With these partnerships between Google, Databricks and SAP, existing customers can gain faster access to data products for analytics and AI.
+However, as of February 2025, Databricks will remain a data service within SAP BDC (Business Data Cloud).
+BDC Connect is intended to extend these benefits across an open data ecosystem.
+These partnerships between Google, Databricks, and SAP will allow customers to access data products for analytics and AI faster.

-At SAP Connect in Las Vegas, SAP wanted to overcome the data hurdles with BDC Connect to counteract an ERP patchwork.
-The new Databricks solution securely links BDC with platforms from other partners and competitors for a two-way flow of ready-to-use data products across company and technical boundaries.
-The potential result: fewer data silos, simpler data flows and no costly data duplication.
+At SAP Connect in Las Vegas, SAP introduced BDC Connect to overcome data hurdles and counteract an ERP patchwork.
+The new Databricks solution securely links BDC with platforms from other partners and competitors, enabling a two-way flow of ready-to-use data products across company and technical boundaries.
+The result could be fewer data silos, simpler data flows, and no costly data duplication.

 Knowledge Graph from SAP Hana with best-of-breed

-SAP presented a new application of the Knowledge Graph from SAP Hana in Las Vegas.
-Graph theory in general and graph databases in particular have been considered a successful representation of data networks for many years.
-SAP Supply Chain Orchestration is a new native AI solution that combines the strengths of Joule with a knowledge graph to identify risks at upstream suppliers in multi-level supply chains in real time and respond to them with coordinated measures.
+In Las Vegas, SAP presented a new application of the Knowledge Graph from SAP Hana.
+For many years, graph theory in general and graph databases in particular have been considered successful representations of data networks.
+SAP Supply Chain Orchestration is a new, native AI solution that combines the strengths of Joule with a knowledge graph.
+It identifies risks at upstream suppliers in multi-level supply chains in real time and responds with coordinated measures.

-At the SAP Connect event in Las Vegas (USA), Executive Board member Muhammad Alam made an important announcement: SAP's existing customers need more than a patchwork of different best-of-breed applications.
-It is not clear where this insight came from, as SAP is unlikely to describe S/4 Hana itself as a patchwork, but the path to a composable ERP seems consistent.
+At the SAP Connect event in Las Vegas, Executive Board Member Muhammad Alam made an important announcement.
+SAP's customers need more than a patchwork of different best-of-breed applications.
+This insight is unclear, as SAP is unlikely to describe S/4 Hana as a patchwork.
+However, the path to a composable ERP seems consistent.

 At the same time, Muhammad Alam's statement was qualified on a technical level.
-With a two-tier system of AI assistants that control several AI agents, the result will probably be another patchwork quilt.
-It was also announced in Las Vegas that the Databricks component from the SAP BDC (Business Data Cloud) will be expanded to include a Databricks connector: Databricks will become Databricks in the sense of best-of-breed and a Knowledge Graph from SAP Hana will be added.
-More best-of-breed is not possible.
+A two-tier system of AI assistants controlling several AI agents will probably result in another patchwork quilt.
+In Las Vegas, it was also announced that the Databricks component of the SAP BDC (Business Data Cloud) will be expanded to include a Databricks connector.
+Databricks will be integrated as a best-of-breed solution, and a knowledge graph from SAP Hana will be added.
+It's not possible to have more best-of-breed.